WayfaringBloke/dnd/writing/msns/1_Deli.md

 https://excalidraw.com/#json=aoOKfdCuEwjaHaxY6TBvh,BAg73HA33RGEFGlkNrM93Q

 ## Dining Area
 A narrow corridor leads up to a cramped dining area, with a bar & stools facing the wall.
 There's a large soda vending machine and a deli counter with a jersey wiseguy stood behind it.

-He sells corned beef sandwiches.
-His overall demeanour suggests he's not too keen on taking this job.
+The resturaunt serves primarily deli food, but also hash browns and a smattering of chineses

 ## Pantry
 Heavy bags of flour, cornstarch, and various ingredients.
 A jarring amount of pickles.

 ## Closet
 A mix of kitchen wear.
+A few clean suits.
+An SMG (d4a).

 ## Kitchen